GroovinChip/dart_class_generator/README.md

 - Generate instantiated classes (with mock data) from created class
 - Class templates
 - json_serializable support
-- Annotation supoprt
+- Annotation support
 - Strong casing
 - Factory support
 - Info/help/about section in-app

 ## Bugs/unwanted behavior
 - `Divider` widgets do not show on web
-- Backspacing the class name textfield until no characters are left crashes the code viewer
+- Clearing the class name textfield on Windows using the 'clear' button and typing again appends new text to previous.
+However, making sure to click on the field before typing again results in the correct behavior.
 - Editable code view does not support selecting and copying code
 - Editable code view does not accurately reflect the cursor location on web/windows
 - Editable code view font size is not configurable